lundsara/cash-reg/README.md

 6. For a more detailed description check out this guid [homework submission guide](https://git.generalassemb.ly/wdi-nyc-dresselhaus/dresselhaus-students/blob/master/homework-submission-instructions.md)

 🚨 **This is due by Sunday(7/17)** 🚨

+# Optional but highly suggested 😉 reading [What is code](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)